Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-custom-role-powershell.md

 ---
-title: Tutorial - criar uma função personalizada para recursos do Azure com o Azure PowerShell | Documentos da Microsoft
+title: Tutorial - Create a custom role for Azure resources using Azure PowerShell
-description: Introdução à criação de uma função personalizada para recursos do Azure com o Azure PowerShell.
+description: Get started creating a custom role for Azure resources using Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon